 One new case in central districts

-One person tested positive for COVID-19 in Pudukottai district on Monday, making it the sole new infection in the central region (inclusive of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Thanjavur, Tiruvarur and Tiruchi), according to the bulletin of the State Health Department.
+One person tested positive for COVID-19 in Tiruchi district on Friday, making it the sole new infection in the central region (inclusive of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Pudukottai, Thanjavur and Tiruvarur districts), according to the bulletin issued by the State Health Department.

-Fourteen active cases of patients receiving treatment in hospital and at home were reported in the region.
-Of this, Thanjavur had five active cases, while Tiruvarur had four.
-There were three active cases in Pudukottai district.
-Nagpattinam and Tiruchi districts reported one active case each.
+Fifteen active cases of patients undergoing treatment in hospital and at home were recorded.
+Of this, Tiruvarur and Tiruchi districts had four active cases each.
+Three active cases each were reported in Pudukottai and Thanjavur district.
+Karur had one active case.

 - Comments will be moderated by The Hindu editorial team.